kosala1986/gods-unchained/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.

+## Getting started

+Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally.
+We use [npm](https://docs.npmjs.com) to manage the dependencies, so we strongly recommend you to use it. you can install it from [Here](https://docs.npmjs.com/cli/v6/commands/npm-install), then run `npm install` to resolve all dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.